SkillsFundingAgency/das-platform-building-blocks/README.md

 Reduce the number of top-level parameters needed by setting the Azure resource names with variables:

-1. Set the top-level resourceEnvironmentName parameter as follows:
+1. Set the top-level resourceEnvironmentName and serviceName parameters as follows:

     ```json
     "parameters": {
         "resourceEnvironmentName": {
+                "type": "string"
+            },
+        "serviceName": {
             "type": "string"
         },
             ...
     }
     ```